slu-soc1120/syllabus/docs/policies.md

 ### Zoom Policies
 Since we are meeting virtually via Zoom, there are several additional policies to note:

   1. Attending via Zoom is required.
 There is not an alternative means for completing this course.
+If you have a concern about technology, internet access, or other barriers to regularly attending class via Zoom, please let me know as soon as possible.
   2. Do not share Zoom details, including login information, links, and passwords, with anyone outside of this course.
   3. Using your camera is *strongly encouraged* during group discussions, but is not otherwise required.
   4. Please keep your microphone muted unless you are actively speaking.